illinois-cs415/illinois-cs415.github.io/_old_assignments/mp2.md

 ## Part 1: Player Character, Health System, Collectibles, and Pursuer Enemy (Due Feb.
 14)
 ### Step 1: Setup the Map and Player Character
 To start, import the [Unreal Learning Kit](https://www.unrealengine.com/marketplace/en-US/product/unreal-learning-kit) into your Unreal Engine.
-You will find that the basic player controller along with a large number of assets you may want to use are already included and preset in the kit.
+The kit contains a basic player character controller `BP_LearningKit_PlayerCharacter` along with a large number of assets you may want to use to construct your level.

-Next, create a new map and construct your level layout.
-The map should involve some platform(s) suspended in the air, where players may fall off (you will need to implement a game over screen later if they do).
-You may either build the level from scratch or use the provided showcase map as a template and modify it to fit the complexity of your final game.
+Next, setup the map for your platformer level.
+You may either create a new blank map and build from scratch or use the provided showcase map as a template and modify it to fit the complexity of your final game.
+The map should involve some platform(s) suspended in the air (game over if the player falls off).

-The character controller you will be using is under `BP_LearningKit_PlayerCharacter`.

 ### Step 2: Add a Health System
 The Health System for this MP should be very similar to the one you created in the MP1.